23 Studies That Prove Chiropractic Works

 Proof #1: Chiropractic relieves back pain.

-Since chiropractic care focuses on spinal health and the relief of many kinds of back pain, it’s no surprise that a growing body of evidence supports this.
+Since chiropractic care focuses on spinal health and the relief of many different kinds of back pain, it’s no surprise to learn that there’s a growing body of evidence supporting this one.
 Studies show that overall patient satisfaction is greater among chiropractic patients and that the treatment options offered by chiropractors were more effective than other options for treating low back pain.

 Proof #2: It relieves neck pain.